mizhare/Google-Data-Analytics-Project/README.md

 ![frequency_days_heatmap2.png](Charts%2Ffrequency_days_heatmap2.png)

 **Result:** Users are most active from **12 PM to 9 PM**, especially on **Saturdays from 12–3 PM**.

+With this information, we can think of notification strategies at key times, after understanding each person's individual routine with motivating or even funny phrases.

 ### Weekday vs Weekend Behavior